ssoni999/calhacks/IMPLEMENTATION.md

 ## 🎯 Project Overview

-**RecruitAI** - A comprehensive hiring platform that streamlines the recruiting process from resume to hire, featuring AI-powered analysis, pipeline management, and KPI tracking.
+**HireIQ** - A comprehensive hiring platform that streamlines the recruiting process from resume to hire, featuring AI-powered analysis, pipeline management, and KPI tracking.

 ## ✨ Key Features Implemented